Rheotab/awesome-bitcoin-mining/README.md

 ### Group adresses as users
 - Automatic Bitcoin Address Clustering .
 - An Investigatory Project on the Anonymity of Blockchain and Cryptocurrencies .
--Research and challenges on bitcoin anonymity .
+- Research and challenges on bitcoin anonymity .
--A graph-based investigation of bitcoin transactions .
+- A graph-based investigation of bitcoin transactions .
--Toward De-Anonymizing Bitcoin by Mapping Users Location .
+- Toward De-Anonymizing Bitcoin by Mapping Users Location .
--Improving Bitcoin Ownership Identification Using Transaction Patterns Analysis .
+- Improving Bitcoin Ownership Identification Using Transaction Patterns Analysis .
--Regulating Cryptocurrencies: A Supervised Machine Learning Approach to De-Anonymizing the Bitcoin Blockchain .
+- Regulating Cryptocurrencies: A Supervised Machine Learning Approach to De-Anonymizing the Bitcoin Blockchain .
--The evolution of the bitcoin economy: Extracting and analyzing the network of payment relationships .
+- The evolution of the bitcoin economy: Extracting and analyzing the network of payment relationships .

 ##### Using the Transaction Graph
 - A fistful of bitcoins: characterizing payments among men with no names .